JetBrains/youtrack-mobile/README.md

 #### Run and debug in WebStorm 2016.3

+* Do not forget to set JavaScript language level to "Flow".
+See details [here](https://blog.jetbrains.com/webstorm/2016/11/using-flow-in-webstorm/).

 * Create a new React Native run/debug configuration and select iOS as a target platform

 * *Run* the created configuration to run the app (instead of `npm start` and `npm run ios`)

 * To debug the app, add some breakpoints and *Debug* the created configuration.
 When the simulator is running, press CMD+D and select `Remote JS Debugging`.

-* go to `Preferences/Languages & Frameworks/JavaScript/` choose at the `Flow executable` the `flow` binary from this `{yourpath}/youtrack-mobile/node_modules/.bin/flow` in the dropdown list where `{yourpath}` is your directory

 ### Android